 - Atrush field gross average production is expected to range from 30,000 bopd to 35,000 bopd.
 Final 2019 average production will depend mainly on the timing of debottlenecking of the existing production facilities and the delivery of the EPF. - Atrush lifting costs are estimated to range from \$6.30 per barrel to \$7.90 per barrel.
-Atrush lifting costs are mainly fixed costs and therefore we expect the dollar-per-barrel estimates to decrease with increasing levels of production; and - Atrush gross capital expenditures for 2019 is estimated at \$137 million which includes: - installation of a 10,000 bopd EPF at Pad E and debottlenecking of existing production facilities to 38,000 bopd, to extend Atrush total oil processing capacity to over 50,000 bopd in the second half of 2019 - re-completing the CK-6 well - o drilling, testing and completion activities at CK-11, CK-12, CK-13 and CK-15. - o expansion of processed oil storage capacity to reduce impact of export pipeline shutdowns on Atrush production rates - installation of a desalter vessel at the Processing Facilities to reduce the operating costs associated with the short-term salt mitigation measures - o construction of the Chamanke-D drilling location to enable addition of future production wells
+Atrush lifting costs are mainly fixed costs and therefore we expect the dollar-per-barrel estimates to decrease with increasing levels of production; and - Atrush gross capital expenditures for 2019 are estimated at \$100 million, which includes: - installation of a 10,000 bopd EPF at the Chamanke-E drilling location and debottlenecking of existing production facilities to beyond 38,000 bopd, to extend Atrush total oil processing capacity to over 50,000 bopd in the second half of 2019 - o re-completing the CK-6 well - o drilling, testing and completion activities at CK-11, CK-12, CK-13 and CK-15. - installation of desalter vessels at the Processing Facilities in order to reduce the operating costs associated with the shortterm salt mitigation measures